What is an RCD?

 RCDs are considered to be very reliable devices.
 In fact, studies have shown they prevent electric shocks in around 97% of all cases.
 However, as its not a 100% you should always be cautious when working with electrical appliances and RCD’s.
 Below are 2 of the best practices we wish to highlight.

-Test the RCD device
+Testing an RCD device

 All Residual Current Devices are designed with a built-in test button which enables the user to test the device before carrying out any work.
 We highly recommend all users to complete a test on each RCD once every three months.
 This regular testing will allow you to stay on top of potential issues.
 If the test button does not cut the power, you must contact an electrician to investigate this further.